 Some patients with varicose veins have no symptoms.
 For other patients, they may experience a number of symptoms including aching, throbbing, itching, heaviness and fatigue in the legs.
 Leg swelling is also a common symptom.
 Venous insufficiency is largely a benign condition (meaning it is not dangerous), but it can be quite frustrating as it starts to change the appearance of your legs and, in some cases, affect your ability to stand for long periods of time.

-What problems do Varicose veins cause ?
+What problems do Varicose veins cause?

 Varicose veins are attributed to weakened valves and veins in the affected area.
 Inside the veins are small one-way valves that allow blood to flow through, yet close to prevent backflow.
-Sometimes, these valves weaken due to overstretching or loss of elasticity, causing blood to leak and flow backwards.
+Sometimes, these valves weaken due to overstretching or loss of elasticity, causing blood to leak and flow backward.
 This can lead to blood accumulation in the veins, causing them to be swollen and enlarged.

-The exact cause as for this malfunction in the veins is yet to be fully elucidated.
+The exact cause for this malfunction in the veins is yet to be fully elucidated.
 Some people tend to develop varicose veins for no apparent or distinct reason.
-However, there seems to be certain risk factors that increase one’s likelihood of developing varicose veins.
+However, there seem to be certain risk factors that increase one’s likelihood of developing varicose veins.
 These risk factors include the following:

 Gender: women are more likely to be affected than men, the reason for which is purported to be linked to female hormones.